Welcome to the Center for Disabilities Studies

 As a research and public service center at the University of Delaware, the Center for Disabilities Studies relies on public and private support from individuals, corporations, foundations and state and federal entities to operate its programs.
 All gifts to the Center for Disabilities Studies are tax deductible to the extent provided by law.
 Learn how you can help fulfill our mission by contributing to CDS.

-Visit the Events Calendar for more information about this and other events.
+Visit the Events Calendar for more information about these and other events.

 Project Bridge Newsletter

 Read about CDS projects, staff, and internal and external events in Project Bridge.

 The Consortium for Citizens with Disabilities (CDD) has a website about the critical importance of the Social Security disability, survivor and retirement insurance programs for people with disabilities and their families.